 An education fitting for a res publica is replaced with an education suited for a res idiotica—in the Greek, a ‘private’ and isolated person… (but need res publica in order to have true) liberty (as it) is not a condition into which we are naturally born but one we achieve through habituation, training, and education—particularly the discipline of self-command.
 It is the result of a long process of learning.
 Liberty is the learned capacity to govern oneself using the higher faculties of reason and spirit through the cultivation of virtue.

-In Metaeconomics Framing, one needs a liberal education in order to understand the content of the shared Other-interest on path 0M; res publica gives one the understanding of path 0M.
-A res idiotica education, e.g. lots of “applied” business and finance, a good dose of Microeconomics (Neoclassical Econmics with the focus on Self-interest only), and other technical courses, prepares only the autonomous individual to operate on path 0G.
-With education that helps one understand both realms of Self-interest on path 0G and Other-interest on path 0M, one is then prepared to make best choices on path 0Z.
+In Metaeconomics Framing, one needs a liberal education in order to understand the content of the shared oither-interest on path 0M; res publica gives one the understanding of path 0M.
+A res idiotica education, e.g. lots of “applied” business and finance, a good dose of Microeconomics (Neoclassical Economics with the focus on Self-interest only), and other technical courses, prepares only the autonomous individual to operate on path 0G.
+With education that helps one understand both realms of self-interest on path 0G and other-interest on path 0M, one is then prepared to make best choices on path 0Z.

 As empirical research in Metaeconomics suggests, too, in effect supporting the Deneen (2019b, loc 2051) claim “… liberation from all obstacles is finally illusory, for two simple reasons: human appetite is insatiable and the world is limited….liberty is not liberation from constraint but rather our capacity to govern appetite and thus achieve a truer form of liberty—liberty from enslavement to our appetites and avoidance of depletion of the world.”
-This is to say: Self-interest is primal (leading to insatiable wants) and needs to be tempered and restrained lest we exceed the thermodynamic limits of this Spaceship Earth.
-A liberal education, which in many ways is an Empathic in contrast to an Ego education… concerning itself with how to temper and restrain Ego with Empathy… is essential to long term sustainability in the Community represented among the Travelers on this Spaceship Earth.
+This is to say, using Metaeconomics: Self-interest is primal (leading to insatiable wants) and needs to be tempered and restrained lest we exceed the thermodynamic limits of this Spaceship Earth.
+A liberal education, which in many ways is an Empathic in contrast to an Egoistic education --- concerning itself with how to temper and restrain Ego with Empathy --- is essential to long term sustainability in the Community represented among the Travelers on this Spaceship Earth.

 …(classical) liberalism’s most fundamental wager: the replacement of one unequal and unjust system with another system enshrining inequality that would be achieved not by oppression and violence but with the population’s full acquiescence, premised on the ongoing delivery of increasing material prosperity along with the theoretical possibility of class mobility (Deneen, 2019b, 2166)